-Preserving your design and only using an icon with your search field could leave you with a lowly 6.01% engagement rate.
+Preserving your design and only using an icon with your search field could leave you with a lowly engagement rate.

-Even better, adding the obvious “search” text inside the button can give you a 16.17% engagement rate.
+Adding a button can boost that straight away.
+Even better, add the obvious “search” text inside the button to boost the engagement rate.

 White background and contrasting border